-V. E-mailing OR posting client PHI on any form of electronic device OR social media Examples: Sending any form of PHI (image, information, video) or other images, information, videos taken in the clinical setting via email or text; Posting any form of PHI (image, OR Dismissal from the MS-SLP Graduate program • Incident Report (IR) generated • AND • Failure of clinical/Failure of course OR • Removal from the MS-SLP • 1 st offense: Face-to-face meeting with the HCO to review relevant policy; establish performance improvement plan; HCO Clinical Coordinator Chair Dean information, video) or other images, information, videos taken in the clinical setting on any form of social media including but not limited to Facebook, LinkedIn, Twitter, Snapchat, etc.; Emailing SOAP notes or posting client PHI to any other site than Practice Perfect Graduate program HIPAA training recertification; failure of clinic course which may result in delay of graduation.
-2nd offense: Dismissal from graduate program
+V. E-mailing OR posting client OR Dismissal from the MS-SLP Graduate program .
+Ast offense • HCO V. E-mailing OR posting client PHI on any form of electronic device OR social media Examples: Sending any form of PHI (image, information, video) or other images, information, videos taken in the clinical setting via email or text; Posting any form of PHI (image, information, video) or other images, information, videos taken in the clinical setting on any form of social media including but not limited to Facebook, LinkedIn, Twitter, Snapchat, etc.; Emailing SOAP notes or posting client PHI to any other site than Practice Perfect Incident Report (IR) generated AND Failure of clinical/Failure of course OR Removal from the MS-SLP Graduate program 1st offense: Face-to-face meeting with the HCO to review relevant policy; establish performance improvement plan; HIPAA training recertification; failure of clinic course which may result in delay of graduation.
+2nd offense: Dismissal from graduate program HCO Clinical Coordinator Chair Dean

-Examples are not all inclusive
+^{}Examples are not all inclusive